 In relation to retirement benefits, statutory provisions require the General Fund Balance to be charged with the amount payable by the Group to the pension fund or directly to pensioner in the year, not the amount calculated according to the relevant accounting standards.
 In the MIRS, this means that there are appropriations to and from the IAS19 Pension Reserve to remove the notional debits and credits for the retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.
-The negative balance that arises on the IAS19 Pension Reserve thereby measures the beneficial impact to the General Fund of being required to account for the retirement benefits on the basis of cash flows rather than as benefits that are earned by employees.
+The negative balance that arises on the IAS19 Pension Reserve the retirement benefits on the retirement benefits on the basis of cash flows rather than as benefits that are earned by employees.

 Discretionary Benefits